-Virginia area jurisdictions impose the highest tax burden on owners of automobiles at all income levels, except the \$25,000 income level.
+Virginia area jurisdictions impose the highest tax burden on owners of automobiles at all income levels.
 This is due to the imposition of a personal property tax on automobiles.
 Virginia localities are the only area jurisdictions that levy a personal property tax on automobiles.
-The personal property tax rates for the seven Virginia jurisdictions included in this study vary from \$3.70 to \$4.75 per \$100 of value.
-A Virginia resident's tax bill is reduced by a percentage (70 percent) in calendar year 2005.
+The personal property tax rates for the seven Virginia jurisdictions included in this study vary from \$3.70 to \$5.00 per \$100 of value presented in Table 13 (page 43).
+Since 1999, the Commonwealth of Virginia has reimbursed all localities in Virginia for the vehicle portion of the Personal Property Tax as part of the Personal Property Tax Relief Act (PPTRA).
+From 2002 to 2005, the reimbursement amount was 70 percent of the first \$20,000 of a vehicle's assessed tax bill.
+Beginning in 2007, Virginia began to reimburse localities a fixed amount based on the 2004 level of state reimbursement.
+Unless the General Assembly provides additional funding, that reimbursement is not expected to increase, and with no increases, it will cover a gradually decreasing portion of the tax on vehicles.
+For 2007, the reimbursement to Alexandria covered 69 percent of the tax bill.
+For Arlington County, it comprised 33 percent and for Fairfax County, the resident's tax bill is reduced by 67 percent in calendar year 2007.

 The basis for assessing the tax also differs among the Virginia area jurisdictions.
 Alexandria, Fairfax County and Prince William County use the trade-in value; the average loan value is used in Arlington and Loudoun Counties.
-For both methods, however, values are obtained from the January 2005 National Automobile Dealers Association Used Car Pricing Guide, Eastern Division.
+For both methods, however, values are obtained from the January 2007 National Automobile Dealers Association Used Car Pricing Guide, Eastern Division.

-At all of the income levels, the lowest automobile tax burdens are found in the Maryland jurisdictions.
+At all of the income levels the lowest automobile tax burdens are found in the Maryland jurisdictions.
 As in the District, Maryland jurisdictions do not levy a personal property tax on automobiles, and unlike the Virginia localities, automobiles are not subject to annual local registration fees.

 The combined state and local registration fees in Virginia are comparable to the sole state rate in Maryland.
 The highest registration fee in the metropolitan area is imposed in the District of Columbia.
-For tax year 2005, a vehicle weight of 3,500 pounds or less (Class I) the fee is \$72; for vehicles weighing 3,501 pounds to 4,999 pounds (Class II), the District of Columbia imposes a fee of \$115.00; for vehicles 5,000 pounds and over (Class III), the fee is \$155.00; and for Class IV, clean fuel or electric vehicle, the fee is \$36 (See Table 6, page 15).
+For tax year 2007, the fee for a vehicle with a weight of 3,500 pounds or less (Class I) is \$72; for vehicles weighing 3,501 pounds to 4,999 pounds (Class II), the District of Columbia imposes a fee of \$115.00; for vehicles 5,000 pounds and over (Class III), the fee is \$155.00; and for Class IV, clean fuel or electric vehicle, the fee is \$36 (See Table 6, page 15).

-The District of Columbia gasoline tax rate of 20 cents per gallon at the end of 2005 was the area's second highest.
-The highest area gasoline tax rate for 2005 was in Maryland, which was 23.5 cents per gallon.
+The District of Columbia gasoline tax rate of 20 cents per gallon at the end of 2007 stands between the rates in Maryland and Virginia.
+The highest area gasoline tax rate for 2007 was in Maryland, which was 23.5 cents per gallon.
 The rate in the Northern Virginia localities is higher than the state gasoline tax rate of 17.5 cents per gallon because a special 2 percent sales tax used for transportation is levied by all the Northern Virginia jurisdictions.

-TABLE 2 MAJOR STATE AND LOCAL TAX BURDENS FOR A FAMILY OF THREE RESIDING IN SELECTED WASHINGTON METROPOLITAN AREA JURISDICTIONS CALENDAR YEAR 2005
+TABLE 2 MAJOR STATE AND LOCAL TAX BURDENS FOR A FAMILY OF THREE RESIDING IN SELECTED WASHINGTON METROPOLITAN AREA JURISDICTIONS CALENDAR YEAR 2007